Easy Sous Vide Chicken Breast (With Citrus Glaze)

 Recipe Notes

-- Basics for all 3 methods: season chicken breasts and spray with oil, bring breasts to room temperature, pound with the heel of your hand or bottom of a pot to even out the chicken (no need to go thin), cook to 155F/68C temperature with an instant thermometer and rest the chicken after cooking for 10 minutes.
+- No sous vide equipment?
+Use the grill, oven, or skillet, then glaze.
+For all 3 methods, season breasts, spray with oil, and cook to 155F/68C temperature.
+Test with an instant thermometer and rest the chicken after cooking for 10 minutes.
 It will rise to 160F/71C.
 Don’t overcook.

 - For appetizers cut chicken into bite size pieces and serve with toothpicks.